 Recent advances in the CRISPR-Cas system now allow for reverse genetics in various organisms.
 However, it has been hampered by the lack of a simple and efficient method for gene modification in most of the non-model organisms.
-To overcome this problem, we developed a highly-efficient workflow for gene knockout in the founder using this CIRSPR-Cas.
+To overcome this issue, we developed a highly-efficient workflow for gene knockout in the founder using this CIRSPR-Cas.
 We call the virtually knockout founders “crispants”.
 Crispant assay provides us with a practical and rapid tool for functional screening of numerous genes of interest beyond the post-genome era (Figure 1).

 Figure 1. tyrosinase crispant in P. waltl.
 A knock-out founder of tyrosinase, a melanin synthesis enzyme, and wild newt (left and right, respectively). tyr crispant shows full albinism.